Georgian Separatist Incumbent Rejects Opposition Demands For Fresh Presidential Vote

-Abkhazia's incumbent separatist leader Raul Khadzhimba has rejected opposition demands for a new presidential election after disputing the results of a runoff in the breakaway Georgian region that gave him a slim victory.
+Abkhazia's incumbent separatist leader Raul Khajimba has rejected opposition demands for a new presidential election after disputing the results of a runoff in the breakaway Georgian region that gave him a slim victory.

-Opposition candidate Alkha Kvitsinia and his supporters held a rally on September 10 to protest the results, which gave Khadzhimba victory by just 1,000 votes in the runoff held two days earlier. https://www.radiotavisupleba.ge/a/30158080.html
+Opposition candidate Alkha Kvitsinia and his supporters held a rally on September 10 to protest the results, which gave Khajimba victory by just 1,000 votes in the runoff held two days earlier.

 Election authorities have said that about 127,000 people were registered to vote in Abkhazia, which Russia recognized as an independent country after fighting a brief war against Georgia in 2008.

-The results showed Khadzhimba with 47.3 percent of votes, compared with 46.1 percent for Kvitsinia, the leader of the Amtsakhara party.
+The results showed Khajimba with 47.3 percent of votes, compared with 46.1 percent for Kvitsinia, the leader of the Amtsakhara party.

 Since neither candidate took more than 50 percent of the ballots, the opposition says legally, a new election must be held.